Acupressure Styles, Methods & Forms

 Quick tapping with fingertips stimulates muscles on unprotected, tender areas of the body, such as the face.
 For larger areas of the body, such as the back or buttocks, use a loose fist.
 This Acupressure technique can improve the functioning of nerves and sluggish muscles in the area.

-Caution: If you have a serious or life-threatening illness, or a chronic medical problem, such as heart disease, cancer, or high blood pressure, you should not use the following techniques: brisk rubbing, deep pressure, kneading, or anything else that feels overstimulating.
+If you have a serious or life-threatening illness, or a chronic medical problem, such as heart disease, cancer, or high blood pressure, you should not use the following techniques: brisk rubbing, deep pressure, kneading, or anything else that feels overstimulating.

-Deep Breathing Acupressure Method
+Deep Breathing & Acupressure

 Breathing is the most profoundly effective tool for purifying and revitalizing the body.
 When your breath is shallow, all your body’s vital systems function at a minimum level.
 If your breath is long and deep, however, the respiratory system functions properly, and the body cells become fully oxygenated.